AuReMe/mpwt/README.rst

                         /translation="AMINOAACIDSSEQUENCE"

 Look at the `NCBI GBK format <http://www.insdc.org/files/feature_table.html#7.1.2>`__ for more informations.
-You can also look at the `example <http://bioinformatics.ai.sri.com/ptools/sample.gbff>`__ provided on Pathway-Tools site.
+You can also look at the `example <http://bioinformatics.ai.sri.com/ptools/sample.gbff>`__ provided on Pathway Tools site.

 GFF file example: